ChrisWhealy/hieroglyphy/docs/functions.md

 charCache["h"] = (17)["toString"](18)
 ```

-We can now repeat this trick to fill in all the missing lowercase letters in our `charCache`.
+We can now repeat this trick as many times as needed to fill in the missing lowercase letters in our `charCache`.

 ## Creating a Function Generator Function

-Here we need to take advantage of the fact that an empty array `[]` is, in fact, a built-in JavaScript object.
-This means it will have a known set of functions.
+Here we need to take advantage of the fact that an empty array `[]` is a built-in JavaScript object with a known set of built-in functions.

 So, this should look familiar: